-This section describes the basic steps to run the VoiceXML scripts provided in the VoiceXML Example Pack.
+The following information describes the basic steps to run the VoiceXML scripts provided in the VoiceXML Example Pack.
 More detailed information about VoiceXML handler tools, host servers, interpreter servers, and other considerations are available in this document.

 Prerequisites

 The following are the prerequisites for running the VoiceXML scripts, available in the Example Pack: